farcaster-project/RFCs/architecture.md

 - user's instructions via Client communication, and
 - self-produced input messages

 The Daemon MUST create a constrained runtime environment for executing the protocol, that only permits valid protocol transitions at all times.
-To achieve that a petrinet model of the protocol may be used to constraint the runtime environment that executes the user's respective swap role in the protocol, by only authorizing firing valid enabled protocol transitions.
+To achieve that a petrinet model of the protocol may be used to constrain the runtime environment that executes the user's respective swap role in the protocol, by only authorizing firing valid enabled protocol transitions.

 ### Inter-daemon communication
 The Daemon has a bidirectional communication channel with the swap counterparty's daemon.
 This inter-daemon communication is used to pass messages in the correct order between the swap counterparties, such as the messages needed for:
 - agreeing on the global swap parameters,
 - safe initialization,
-- and safe protocol execution during swap period itself.
+- and safe protocol execution during the swap period itself.

 ### Client-Daemon communication
 1. A valid Client Instruction message sent by the Client to the Daemon instructs the daemon to fire a given enabled protocol transition